Chelysheva/RNA2HLA/README.md

 ## Synopsis

-Tool extracts the HLA types of I and II classes from all the files in the folder containing raw RNA-seq data (paired on single-end).
+Tool extracts the HLA types of I and II classes from all the files in the folder containing raw RNA-seq data (paired- on single-end).
 The alleles are then cross-compared between the RNA-seq samples to identify the common source of the samples based on HLA types (4 digital resolution).